EchoVideo: Presentation Slides and Interactivity During Class

 6. Students must be at a computer (best experience) or can use their phone to answer a poll.

-1. You can hide your polling slides until you are ready for students to participate.
-NOTE: This has to be done individually to each slide.
+You can hide your polling slides until you are ready for students to participate, click the eye icon (top menu).

 • The grey eye with no strike through it means that students can see and participate in the poll.
 Click the grey eye to hide the slide from students.
 Echo360 Presentation Available - Eye icon no strike through.